Atharva-Kanherkar/Guestara_Assignment/README.md

    - Efficient structuring of RESTful APIs.
    - Time management: I learned how to handle pressure, balancing college exams and this assignment simultaneously.
    - Importance of well-documented and readable code, making it easier for collaboration.
+   - This one's an extra, but deploying to production was my first time doing it!

 3. **What was the most difficult part of the assignment?**
    - The most challenging aspect was creating a database schema that accurately reflects the relationships between categories, sub-categories, and items, while maintaining efficient CRUD operations.